nie-lang/StabStitch/README.md

 ![image](https://github.com/nie-lang/StabStitch/blob/main/limitation.png)

 ### Prospect
+We found that performance degradation mainly occurs in the spatial warp model.
+Without corrected spatial warps, the subsequent smoothing process will amplify the distortion.

+It then throws a question about how to ensure the model generalization in learning-based stitching models.

 ## Meta
 If you have any questions about this project, please feel free to drop me an email.